Key Takeaways

 Shortlist two to three providers

-Check that each insurer writes policies for your industry classification, operates in New Hampshire and offers the limits your contracts require.
-A canoe livery on the Connecticut River needs a carrier comfortable with outdoor recreation risk, while a tech consultancy in Bedford needs one familiar with professional services.
-Understanding New Hampshire general liability costs for your business type helps you spot outlier quotes.
+Focus on two or three insurers that match your primary priority and cover businesses like yours.
+Check that each one writes policies for your industry classification, operates in New Hampshire and offers the limits your contracts require.
+A canoe livery on the Connecticut River needs a carrier comfortable with outdoor recreation risk.
+A tech consultancy in Bedford needs one familiar with professional services.
+Knowing New Hampshire general liability costs for your business type helps you spot outlier quotes.

 4. 4

-Double check for dealbreakers before investing more time
+Double-check for dealbreakers before investing more time

-• Industry exclusions: Some insurers won't cover tree services, roofing contractors, or businesses with liquor exposure
+• Industry exclusions: Some insurers won't cover tree services, roofing contractors or businesses with liquor exposure.

-• Payment flexibility: Seasonal operations like marina operators on Lake Ossipee need monthly billing or flexible payment schedules
+• Payment flexibility: Seasonal operations like marina operators on Lake Ossipee need monthly billing or flexible payment schedules.

-• Claims process access: A chimney sweep serving older homes across Rockingham County needs an insurer with reliable phone support, not just an online portal
+• Claims process access: A chimney sweep serving older homes across Rockingham County needs an insurer with reliable phone support, not just an online portal.

 5. 5